ftsrg-rete/remo-lecture-notes/docs/parametric-modeling-guide.md

  ![alt text](figs/ea-simulation/image-2.png)
  1. In the SysMLSim Configuration Manager, configure the simulation solver
  ![alt text](figs/ea-simulation/image-3.png)
- 1. Select the location the "*omc.exe*" (on Linux, the omc binary)
+ 1. Select the location of "*omc.exe*" (on Linux, the omc binary)
  ![alt text](figs/ea-simulation/image-4.png)
- 1. Make shure that in the Portal>Window menu you opened the "*Features*" and "*Properties*" windows: https://ftsrg-rete.github.io/remo-lecture-notes/general-modeling-guide/#ablakok-beallitasa
+ 1. Make sure that in the Portal>Window menu you opened the "*Features*" and "*Properties*" windows: https://ftsrg-rete.github.io/remo-lecture-notes/general-modeling-guide/#ablakok-beallitasa

- # Try out simulation
+# Try out the simulation

 The following steps will show you how you can create an example SysPhS model using an EA model pattern and how you can run simulations in EA.